tacoinfra/kiln/README.md

 Or if the monitored network:

 * Has an update pushed.
-For instance, if a user is monitoring mainnet with Kiln, they will be notified is mainnet is updated.
+For instance, if a user is monitoring mainnet with Kiln, they will be notified if mainnet is updated.

 In addition to these in-app alerts, users can configure Kiln to send Telegram alerts or use their SMTP Mail Server to send alerts to the email addresses of their choice.